S-Mangan/plantshelf/README.md

 * Inside your index.html, right click and select "Open with Live Server".
 A new browser tab should open with your page, and will automatically reload whenever you save a change to the html or css (so you no longer have to refresh!)

 * #### Visual Studio Code │ Live Server extension
 * Search and install the Live Server extension (View > Open View...
 Extensions).
 * Inside your index.html, right click and select "Open with Live Server".
 A new browser tab should open with your page, and will automatically reload whenever you save a change to the html or css (so you no longer have to refresh!)

+#### Web Browser │ Developer Tools
+* Search and install the Live Server extension (View > Open View...
+Extensions).
+* Inside your index.html, right click and select "Open with Live Server".
+A new browser tab should open with your page, and will automatically reload whenever you save a change to the html or css (so you no longer have to refresh!)